xxxmicrobexxx/Gamepad2MIDIwithCC/README.md

 This project allows you to use your gamepad (Xbox controllers by default) to generate MIDI signals, turning your gamepad into a musical controller.
 You can easily customize the mapping of gamepad buttons and axes to MIDI notes.

+I couldn't get the original to work with my xbox controller into VJ software.
+I used grok because i don'nt know pythong and this code did the trick.

 ## Table of Contents
 - [Requirements](#requirements)
 - [Installation](#installation)